 The Department's earlier approach to this effort (See DTLL from 10.4.2017) seems based in an assumption that current on-reservation lands are enough for tribes, and that the need for off-reservation lands are limited.
-However, there are numerous examples like the ones highlighted above that prove that off-reservation land acquisitions are a bona fide necessity in Indian Country.
-The Ramona Band asserts that the Department has a trust responsibility to assist tribes in meeting their governance needs, which includes addressing current on and off reservation land needs.
+Off-reservation land acquisitions are a bona fide necessity for the Sauk-Suiattle Indian Tribe.
+The Department has a trust responsibility to assist our tribe and others in meeting our governance needs, which includes addressing current on and off reservation land needs.

-- 5. SHOULD DIFFERENT CRITERIA AND/OR PROCEDURES BE USED IN PROCESSING OFF-RESERVATION APPLICATIONS BASED ON: - a.
-Whether the application is for economic development as distinguished from noneconomic development purposes (for example Tribal government buildings, or Tribal healthcare, or Tribal housing)? - b.
+5.SHOULD DIFFERENT CRITERIA AND/OR PROCEDURES BE USED IN PROCESSING OFF-RESERVATION APPLICATIONS BASED ON:

+- a.
+Whether the application is for economic development as distinguished from non-economic development purposes (for example Tribal government buildings, or Tribal healthcare, or Tribal housing)? - b.
 Whether the application is for gaming purposes as distinguished from other (non-gaming) economic development? - c.
 Whether the application involves no change in use?

+No. The criteria for off-reservation applications should not be changed.
 With respect to 3 (a), (b), and (c) we submit that these questions are largely NEPA questions.
 The NEPA analysis must analyze the proposed use and determine whether there are any significant effects to the human environment which would affect Interior's decision to acquire the land in trust status.
-That being said, the NEPA analysis for (a) and (b) are sometimes time-consuming, and rightfully so depending on the multiple factors involved in those types of uses.
+That being said, the NEPA analysis for (a) and (b) are sometimes time-consuming and inject uncertainty that discourages investment in Indian country..
 However, depending on the land use at the time of the request for trust status, (c) could often qualify for categorical exclusions thereby reducing the costs associated with NEPA compliance and significantly speeding up the acquisition process.